Marunizer/MyApplication/README.md

 # Currently runnable ?
 Yes.

-But not with access to the AR view, only 3D modeler, and only access to 1 model at the moment.
+But for testing, only one model can be a seen at the moment.
+May crash first run for downloading

- Also: issues may arise when compiling native-lib.cpp, the Draco library is not included
+ Also: issues may arise when compiling native-lib.cpp, the Draco library is not included, as well as ARCore library

 Why?